product-noob/product-noob.github.io/_posts/2022-01-12-India Health Stack.md

 ---

-### Background

 Before I start with detailing the National Health Stack, I believe it’s important to mention **India Stack.**

 India Stack is the comprehensive digital identity, payment, and data-management system we as a nation have been working towards for a little more than 10 years.
 Under it, we are trying to solve for the three economic primitives of identity, payments, and data.

 **Stage 1: Digital Identity**

 It all started with building the digital identity for all citizens under the Aadhaar initiative ( literally meaning “foundation” in Hindi).
 This gave everyone a unique 12-digit identification number that could be used to access a wide range of services.
 More than 90% of the country’s population, 1.2 Bn of them have enrolled for a Aadhaar, about half of them linked it to their bank accounts.

 ![Aadhaar Trend](/images/Health_Stack.png)